catconqs/catconqs/README.md

 - 😄 Pronouns: she/her
 - 🔭 I’m currently on the Fullstack stream of the Code First Girls degree
-- 🌱 I’m currently focussing on improving my JavaScript
+- 🌱 I’m currently focussing on improving my JavaScript + React ⚛️

 <!--
 **catconqs/catconqs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.